nlepage/go-wasm-http-talk/slides.md

 Notes:
 - Back to the goroutine responsible for handling the request, we can finally resolve the Promise with the Javascript Response we just built.
-- And we are done with step 3.
+- And step 3 is done, at this point, the Go WebAssembly binary has achieved its work.

 ---